charlesthomas/github-action-svu/README.md

 GitHub Action for calculating Semantic Versions using [caarlos0/svu](https://github.com/caarlos0/svu)

 I couldn't find a GitHub Action for `svu` that looked like it was being maintained, so I made one myself.
-I also put a dummy `go.mod` and `go.sum` file in the repo and then told dependabot to watch it for updates.
 My hope is that I made it easy enough to maintain that I won't be another unmaintaned `svu` Action.

-All of the tooling in this repo scrapes the `svu` version directly out of that `go.mod` file, so it is the source of truth for what `svu` version is available from this action.
-To drive the point home, it's also included as build metadata on the versions of the Action.
-EG at the time of this being written, `svu` latest is `1.12.0` so this GitHub Action's version will be something like `v1.0.0+1.12.0`

 # Using this GitHub Action